microsoft/vscode-docs/docs/python/settings-reference.md

 ---
 # Python settings reference

-The Python Extension for VS Code is highly configurable.
+The Python Extension for Visual Studio Code is highly configurable.
 This page describes the key settings you can work with.

 Refer to [User and workspace settings](/docs/getstarted/settings.md) to find our more about working with settings in VS Code generally.